How I survived a school trip that went tragically wrong

 I’m known for surviving – and I’m very thankful for that!

 My mother tells stories of me surviving a few times before I’d even started walking –

 - there was the dreadful car accident with her when I was a few months old.
 We were on our way to see my father so he could meet me for the first time – he’d been overseas in the Navy when I was born and didn’t get to see me, his first born, until I was 4 months old.

 - then there was the near catastrophic bout of Double Pneumonia and Golden Staph that had me hospitalised for months and only for my chubbiness, I wouldn’t have survived – my father was away at sea for that incident too and they would have only let him off the ship if I’d died.
 So much for compassion!

 And then many years later I survived the births of my first two daughters – had I lived in earlier times I would definitely not have survived the postpartum haemorrhages and retained placenta issues.
 My third daughter had to be a caesarean as a result of these earlier two births, enabling more control over my placenta that didn’t want to leave its comfy locale!
 Ugh!!!!!

 So I’m definitely a survivor!

 40 years ago – May 1978

-It was 40 years ago in May this year that I set off on a dream trip with my friends, my French teachers, and other French students from my school, all of us armed with a real sense of adventure.
+It was 40 years ago in May 1978, that I set off on a dream trip with my friends, my French teachers, and other French students from my school, all of us armed with a real sense of adventure.
 We headed off to New Caledonia ready to practice our French language skills and immerse ourselves in the culture of the French island.

 I was 17 and in Year 12, my final year of school, at Bomaderry High School, a public high school on the NSW South Coast (Australia).